Maury M. Breecher, PhD MPH

 I bet you are anxious to get started.
 Here’s how to begin: Join my Autobiography/Memoir Creation Class.

-Every week I will send you a grouping of questions keyed to chronological stages of your life.
-You can write at your own pace, but the weekly mailings will encourage you to keep going and complete the project.
-Also, the weekly pace eliminates opportunity for Writer’s Block and keeps you excited about the project.
+Every time you pay I will send you a grouping of questions keyed to chronological stages of your life.
+You can write at your own pace, but the periodic mailings after payment will encourage you to keep going and complete the project.
+Also, the periodic mailings lessens the chances Writer’s Block occurring and keeps you focused and excited about the project.

 Benefit from my experience.
 Enroll in my Autobiography/Memoir Creation Class.
 The 10-day introductory class is only $9.95.
 You will be able to email me for guidance twice during that 10-day period.
 The follow-up introductory trial session of 20 days is only $19.95.
 You will be able to e-mail me and receive comments and suggestions on your work up to three times during that introductory period.